Northeast Area

 BAKER DISTRICT (Sumpter, Keating, Pine Creek, Lookout Mt.)

-Cougar: Can be found throughout Baker County but hunters should target areas with high concentrations of deer and elk.
+Find cougars just about anywhere; remember to carry a tag.
+Hunters should target areas with high concentrations of deer and elk.
 Setting up on a fresh kill or using distress calls can all be productive techniques.
-Looking for tracks after a fresh snow is a good place to start.

 Coyote: Numbers are good throughout the district.
 Try calling in early morning and late afternoon.
-Remember to ask for permission before hunting on private properties.
+Remember to ask for permission before hunting private property.

 GRANT DISTRICT (Murderers Creek, Northside, Desolation)